frederic-perez/AmE-dictionary/data/dictionary.md

 __bedraggled__ _adj_ In deplorable condition. _Syn_ broken-down, dilapidated, ramshackle, tatterdemalion, derelict
 __bedrest__ _n_ Confinement to bed continuously (as in the case of some sick or injured persons).
 __bedridden__ _adj_ :three::hammer: _She was practically bedridden._
 __bedrock__ _n_ :seven: Bedrock is the hard layer of rock beneath looser rocks and soil.
 In some places, the bedrock is exposed, while in others it lies deep underground.
 A geologist who’s interested in studying the bedrock in different areas might have to dig through the various layers of soil to reach that bedrock.
-You can also use the word in a figurative way, to mean "the heart of the matter," or "the basic, fundamental principles."
+You can also use the word in a figurative way, to mean “the heart of the matter,” or “the basic, fundamental principles.”
 For example, you might say that fairness and freedom is the bedrock of a good government.
 __bedrolls__
 __bedspreads__ _n_
 __bedstead__